We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 If you get hives regularly, your doctor may recommend that you see an allergist.
 An allergist will determine what substances you’re allergic to so you can avoid the allergens in the future.

 There are a few different autoimmune disorders that may cause a rash under your breast.
-Autoimmune disorders are chronic conditions that cannot be cured, but you can treat the symptoms.
+Autoimmune disorders are chronic conditions that can’t be cured, but you can treat the symptoms.

 Over time, your skin can dry out and be prone to irritation and itching before it flares up again.

 Although eczema can be found anywhere on your body, it’s seen most commonly on these areas:

 - behind the knees